Scrum Master Team Count: The Optimal Framework for Daily Work

 How many teams should a Scrum Master have | One Scrum Master for several teams

-How many teams should a Agile coach have?
+Short classification: How many teams should an Agile Coach have?

 You may also be able to reduce the number of Scrum Masters or Agile Coaches you need if you use the right tools, which brings us to the next section.